dmbarbour/awelon/AboutABC.md

 ABC is not rich in math, nor especially efficient at it.
 High performance graphical or scientific computing will often be handled indirectly, with support of external resources.
 Rich math is better modeled symbolically than directly evaluated.

+*NOTE:* Awelon project systems shall generally track dimensionality properties for numbers.
+Doing so offers pretty good semantic content and safety, and nicely fit structural types.
+There are no primitives for this; just convention.
+See AboutAO for more.

 ### Text

 The ABC stream can contain arbitrary blocks of unicode text: